coffeerings-app/coffeerings-app.github.io/en/support-en.md

 → By default, locally on your device.
 Optional iCloud sync is fully private and tied only to your Apple account.

 **How can I report a bug or give feedback?**
-→ Email **dev@mkknop.de** with a short description and screenshot if possible.
+→ Email **coffeerings.app@gmail.com** with a short description and screenshot if possible.
 We usually reply within a few days.

 ---